 Of course, it feels great to do a 10k give away on Instagram, balloons in the office, cakes for the staff – it really is a celebration.
 But, if you’re a festival clothing brand and all of your followers are your uncles and their cousins, are the followers really worth it?
 There is no benefit to having followers who are lacking in quality; you need followers who are in your target audience, who will engage with your posts and most importantly, pay for your service!

 If content works well, why not use it again?
-If you’ve wrote a blog that received a lot of positive comments, turn it into an infographic.
-If a Facebook advert generates a lot of leads, run your next campaign (to prevent ad-fatigue) and then run it again at a later date.
+You’ve wrote a blog that received a lot of positive comments, so turn it into an infographic.
+A Facebook advert generates a lot of leads, run your next campaign (to prevent ad-fatigue) and then run it again at a later date.
 Figuring out what works for you and your business is the most efficient route to success.
 If that means you repurpose your creative content, then go ahead!